Wet Brining—The Juicy Secret Meat Marinades Wish They Had

 The Verdict

-Brining is your go-to for moisture and tenderness, especially for lean meats that risk drying out.
+Brining is your go-to for achieving moisture and tenderness, especially for lean meats that are prone to drying out.
 Marinating is your flavor booster, perfect for adding a punch to the meat’s exterior.
-Depending on your culinary goals, you might choose one over the other, or you may like one as well as the other.
+Depending on your culinary goals, you might choose one over the other, or you may like both equally

 What You Need to Know Before You Wet Brine